-The Homag Group recently increased its share in the voting capital of Stiles Machinery from 26.7 to 100 percent.
+Homag Group increased its share in the voting capital of Stiles Machinery from 26.7 to 100 percent on Monday.

 The shares were purchased from Peter Kleinschmidt, who owned Stiles for the last 39 years and is retiring from active business.
 He will be available to provide advice as a member of the supervisory board of Stiles, according Homag.